Your Well-Woman Exam is Covered

 This program provides MO HealthNet coverage for women’s health services to uninsured women ages 18 to 55 and must meet certain income guidelines.
 In order to be eligible, applicants must:

-Be a U.S. citizen or a eligible qualified non-citizen.
+- Be a U.S. citizen or an eligible qualified non-citizen.

 Approved health services for this program include:

-To get help determining eligibility or completing the application process, schedule an appointment at any of the following Live Well Community Health Centers:
+To get help determining eligibility or completing the application process, schedule an appointment at any of the following HCC Network Centers:

-For additional information, contact Director of Social Service Iva Eggert at 660.259.2440.
-The Live Well Community Centers, federally qualified health centers, are owned and operated by the Health Care Collaborative of Rural Missouri.
+For additional information, call 660.259.2440.
+The HCC Network Centers, federally qualified health centers, are owned and operated by the HCC Network.
 The clinics accept private insurance, Medicare, Medicaid and sliding fee scale payments for those who meet eligibility requirements.
 Qualified staff are also available to help determine eligibility and enrollment in Medicare and Medicaid programs.